arangodb/docs-hugo/site/content/3.10/develop/foxx-microservices/guides/making-requests.md

 ---
-title: Making requests
+title: Making requests in Foxx
 menuTitle: Making requests
 weight: 65
-description: >-
+description: ''
-  Making requests
 archetype: default
 ---
 ArangoDB is primarily a database, so Foxx doesn't offer the same level of